 Mount Royal Academy is a Catholic school, and we welcome students of all beliefs.
-Students may not be excused from religious services, classes, etc. Although students are not required to actively participate, but must maintain a respectful demeanor.
+Students may not be excused from religious services, classes, etc. Students are not required to actively participate, but must maintain a respectful demeanor.
 Catholics believe that Jesus, Our Lord and Savior, resides in the Holy Eucharist (John 6: 47-66).
-This is why Holy Communion is so important to us.
-Bishop Emeritus John McCormack has given Mount Royal Academy permission to have the Holy Eucharist reside in the Tabernacle in our Adoration Chapel.
+Bishop Emeritus John McCormack has given Mount Royal permission to have the Holy Eucharist reside in the Tabernacle in our Adoration Chapel.
 The chapel is a special place for prayer, and all are welcome to visit with silence and reverence.

-C. Electronic Equipment:
+C. Cell Phones and other Electronic Equipment